ChickenTenders2/FoodLink/README.md

-        inventory.py                            # Handles basic CRUD sql commands for a users inventory, html form processing for adding an item to inventory, formatting of expiry date for the front end, and more advanced sql commands: strict_search (used in recipe proccesing):         finds an item which is the best match for an ingredient correct_personal_item (used in resolving reports): replaces a users personal item (with quantity checks) if their report gets approved.
+        inventory.py                            # Handles basic CRUD sql commands for a users inventory, html form processing for adding an item to inventory, formatting of expiry date for the front end, and more advanced sql commands: strict_search (used in recipe processing):         finds an item which is the best match for an ingredient correct_personal_item (used in resolving reports): replaces a users personal item (with quantity checks) if their report gets approved.